wrench-project/wrench/examples/README.md

-  - `basic-examples/bare-metal-data-movement`: A simulation that is similar to the previous one, but instead  of using a complex job to do data movements and deletions, the WMS does it "by hang".
+  - `basic-examples/bare-metal-data-movement`: A simulation that is similar to the previous one, but instead  of using a complex job to do data movements and deletions, the WMS does it "by hand".

 #### Simulators that showcase the use of the cloud compute service